aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 5. To create Amazon EKS worker nodes, customize NUM_WORKERS and KEY_NAME variables in ```eks-cluster/eks-workers-stack.sh``` shell script and in ```eks-cluster``` directory execute: ```./eks-workers-stack.sh``` This script outputs a CloudFormation Stack ID for a stack that creates p3.16xlarge (or whatever instance type you specified in the script) GPU enabled EKS worker nodes we will use for distributed training. **This script uses an [EKS-optimized AMI with GPU support](https://aws.amazon.com/marketplace/pp/B07GRHFXGM).
 You would need to explicitly subscribe to this AMI in AWS Marketplace before you can execute ```eks-workers-stack.sh``` script.**

 6. Check the status of the CloudFormation Stack in AWS Management Console.
-When the status is CREATE_COMPLETE, proceed to next step.
+When the status is CREATE_COMPLETE, under the Outputs tab of the CloudFomration Stack in AWS Management Console, copy *NodeInstanceRole* and proceed to next step.

-7. In ```eks-cluster``` directory, execute: ```./apply-aws-auth-cm.sh``` to allow worker nodes to join EKS cluster
+7. In ```eks-cluster``` directory, customize *NodeInstanceRole* in ```aws-auth-cm.yaml``` and execute: ```./apply-aws-auth-cm.sh``` to allow worker nodes to join EKS cluster

 8. In ```eks-cluster``` directory, execute: ```./apply-nvidia-plugin.sh``` to create NVIDIA-plugin daemon set